 Make it a priority to attend PCC meetings and be prepared for them by reading and considering materials sent to them.

 Take an interest in getting to know more people in the congregation, making themselves available to speak to those with concerns or questions.
 Can feed things into meetings and report back to interested people.

 Are called to pray for the life of the church and its people.

 DEANERY SYNOD MEMBERS – These are only elected every 3 years and this last happened in 2020.
 As well as being part of the PCC, members of Deanery Synod attend 4 meetings a year alongside other churches in Ealing.

 CHURCHWARDENS - The role of a churchwarden is extremely varied.
 The churchwardens are the Bishop’s representatives in the church.

 They are elected annually at a meeting of parishioners, and can serve a maximum of 6 successive annual terms.
-Both our current churchwardens are willing and eligible to stand again.
 In addition to sitting on the PCC they:

 Share leadership, remembering it is leadership rather than management.
 Churchwardens should be people who the congregation respect as leaders and who can take charge when needed.
 Churchwardens should be wise and, if needed, firm.
 They should nurture their own Christian faith, and keep it fresh.

 Facilitating the smooth running of the church and its services, especially the Sunday services: making sure support teams are in place and working, for keeping order in the church, and for collecting the cash offerings.
 Churchwardens have to make reports each year to the annual parochial meeting and to the archdeacon.

 Share the responsibilities connected with buildings, contents, finance, safeguarding and compliance.